-Assistance provided through the Educational Support Funding Program (ESFP) should be to supplement, when required, the services and programs already provided by schools to support the academic, social and emotional needs of all students including, but not limited to, learning and disability support, and access to guidance officers, school-based youth health nurses, chaplains, youth support coordinators, student welfare workers.
+Assistance provided through the Educational Support Funding Program (ESFP) should be to supplement, when required, the services and programs already provided by schools to support the academic, social and emotional needs of all students, including, but not limited to, learning and disability support, and access to guidance officers, school-based youth health nurses, chaplains, youth support coordinators and student welfare workers.

 Duration of program

 State schools, secondary schools and special schools that have eligible student enrolments and have submitted education support plans to their regional office.

 Allocation of funds